palacaze/sigslot/readme.md

 As shown, slots arguments types don't need to be strictly identical to the signal template parameters, being convertible-from is fine.
 Generic arguments are fine too, as shown with the `printer` generic lambda (which could have been written as a function template too).

 Right now there are two limitations that I can think of with respect to callable handling: default arguments and function overloading.
-Both are handled correctly in the case of function objects, but will fail to compile with static and member functions, for different but related reasons.
+Both are working correctly in the case of function objects but will fail to compile with static and member functions, for different but related reasons.

 #### Coping with overloaded functions